andreaslindroos/example-springboot/Readme.md

 Some endpoints require JWT tokens.
 Those can be generated using the token-creator endpoint (see swagger UI).
 The UUID for an existing user can be found using the team endpoints.

-The service uses an H2 internal DB locally, so it can be booted up easily.
-Postgres is used in "ci" (test env) profile.
+The service uses an H2 internal DB locally, so it should run out of the box without extra database etc. Postgres is used in "ci" (test env) profile.

 ### Maven Structure
 This project uses Maven modules and builds two .jar files when parent is built: